Back to blog

 microsoft-teamsbot-frameworkmicrosoft-graphintegrations

-If you are building a Teams app, the useful question is not "Bot Framework or Graph?"
-It is "what is each one good at?"
+If you're building a Teams app, the more useful question isn't "Bot Framework or Graph," it's what each one is actually good at.
+The split that worked for me:

 • Bot Framework for incoming events and bot-authored replies